ispc/ispc/README.md

 Additional Resources
 --------------------

-Prebuilt ``ispc`` binaries for Windows, OS X and Linux can be downloaded from the [ispc downloads page](http://ispc.github.com/downloads.html).
+Prebuilt ``ispc`` binaries for Windows, macOS and Linux can be downloaded from the [ispc downloads page](http://ispc.github.com/downloads.html).
 See also additional
 [documentation](http://ispc.github.com/documentation.html) and additional